lyteword/chspurgeon-tod/volume-7/psalm-144.md

 (c) The dews of divine grace obtained by prayer.

-(d) A resolute tendency within to answer the God appointed purpose of your existence.— *J.F.*
+(d) A resolute tendency within to answer the God appointed purpose of your existence.— *J. F.*

 **Verse 12.** (*second clause* ).
 To Young Women.
 Consider,

-1\.The important position you may occupy in the social fabric: "As cornerstones."
+1\.
+The important position you may occupy in the social fabric: "As cornerstones."

 (a) The moral and religious tone of society is determined more by your character and influence than by those of men.